MichaelDennis/Tics/README.md

 # Tics

-Tics Real-time Kernel / RTOS
+Tics Real-time Kernel / RTOS.

+C++ based real-time kernel / RTOS.

-See the sample source code, documentation will be added later.
+See the sample source code.
+Documentation will be added later.